Moving off-screen windows using keyboard shortcuts in Windows 11

 2. Press Alt + Space → Choose Move.

-Tip: If “Move” is grayed out, try selecting Restore first, then repeat the process.
+1. Tip: If “Move” is grayed out, try selecting Restore first, then repeat the process.

-Hold Shift, right-click the window on the taskbar, and choose Move.
-Use arrow keys or your mouse to bring it back.
+3. Shift + Right-Click on the Taskbar Icon Hold Shift, right-click the window on the taskbar, and choose Move.
+Use the arrow keys or your mouse to bring it back.

-Change Screen Resolution to Fix Hidden Windows
+Change Screen Resolution to Fix Hidden Programs

-Sometimes, apps get stuck off-screen due to screen scaling.
+Sometimes, apps get stuck off screen due to screen scaling.
 To fix this:

 1. Right-click your desktop → Click Display Settings.